waikato-datamining/image-dataset-converter-examples/docs/paddle.md

 The example pipeline below monitors the `./logs/` directory  for any modifications to `.log` files.
-It then reads the modified file using the `from-visualdl` reader, generating a plot for the `Evaluate/mIoU` scalar and displays it using `to-terminal-plot`:
+It then reads the modified file using the `from-visualdl` reader, generating a plot for the `Evaluate/mIoU` scalar (use the `idc-visualdl-info` tool to inspect VisualDL log files) and displays it using `to-terminal-plot`:

 ```bash
 idc-convert \